TOAD-Joey/TOAD-DA-Sync-Backup/README.md

 **1.** Copy the contents of the downloaded plugin to the DirectAdmin plugin directory:
 > /usr/local/directadmin/plugins

-**2.** To install the plugin, run the following command from shell:
+**2.** To install the plugin, run the following commands from shell:
 ```
 chown diradmin:diradmin -hR /usr/local/directadmin/plugins/toad-dabackup/
 cd /usr/local/directadmin/plugins/toad-dabackup/scripts/